marcoonroad/marcoonroad.github.io/_posts/2016-10-24-First-Class-Delegation-Links.md

 We are using the well-known _copy on write_ technique for code optimization of the concatenative approach of object inheritance.
 As you can see, we also use the _copy on read_ optimization, which was developed by the Self's researchers (if my mind is still working).
-That code is a bit longer, so sorry for that (maybe we will work later in this code).
+That code is a bit long, so sorry for that (maybe we will work later in this code).
 Notice that we have optimized the delegation links to avoid useless recomputation by using memoization.